Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

-The two nodes of the diamond problem are `AudioFileIn` on one end, and the multiplication `BinaryOp` on the other end; in short, the line `val sig = in * gain` causes the hanging, because `gain` is only available _after the entire signal `in` has been read_---obviously, because we only know the maximum amplitude at the very end!---, but the multiplication would require that we can both scan `in` from the beginning and have `gain` available.
+The two nodes of the diamond problem are `AudioFileIn` on one end, and the multiplication `BinaryOp` on the other end; in short, the line `val sig = in * gain` causes the hanging, because `gain` is only available _after the entire signal `in` has been read_---obviously, because we only know the maximum amplitude at the very end!---but the multiplication would require that we can both scan `in` from the beginning _and_ have `gain` immediately available.
 This is technically impossible, unless there was some magical automatic buffering happening.

 @@@ note